UniMiBAnalyses/D6EFTStudies/README.md

   * `read_02.cpp` reads LHE files and produces sets of histograms
   * `read_03.cpp` reads LHE files and produces sets of ntuples
+  # `checkEntries.cpp` checks the number of entries of all ntuples stored in a root file

 ### fit